 Another added benefit of a DMP is that once the terms of debt management program become established, the borrower will receive less calls from debt collectors.
 In turn, this will lower credit card balances which will help them reduce worries and allow them to stress less about their current debt situation.
 Therefore, individuals enrolling in a DMP typically feel an increased sense of comfort regarding their debt repayment plan.

 This however, comes at a cost, and means you as a consumer will have to pay more money to maintain your money management plan.

 How Debt Management Programs Work

-A Debt Management Plan usually allows the participant to pay off 100% of their unsecured debt within five years.
-Because many creditors agree to lower interest rates, more of the payment goes toward reducing the debt's principal and less is applied towards accruing interest.
+A Debt Management Plan typically allows the participant to pay off all unsecured debt within a five year timeframe.
+Because many creditors agree to lower interest rates, more of the payments are going towards reducing the principal of the debt and less is applied towards accruing interest.
 Collection calls and other correspondence will usually stop after a few months in the program.